Synaptics: 2011–2019: Expansion, acquisitions, and further growth

 In 2011, Synaptics appointed Rick Bergman to succeed Francis Lee as CEO.
 In 2012, Synaptics introduced the first pressure recognizing touchscreen, which allowed multi-finger and variable-force input.

-In late 2013, Synaptics acquired Validity Sensors, a fingerprint sensor vendor, adding fingerprint sensing technology to the company.
+In 2013, Synaptics acquired Validity Sensors, a fingerprint sensor vendor, adding fingerprint sensing technology to the company.
 In the same year, Synaptics relocated its headquarters to San Jose from Santa Clara.
 Six months after the move, Synaptics expanded its campus, purchasing nearby property for $10 million.
 Synaptics is a founding member of the FIDO (Fast ID Online) Alliance and the Universal Stylus Initiative (USI).

-Synaptics acquired Renesas SP Drivers Inc., a Japanese company specializing in chips that manage LCD displays, in 2014.
+In 2014, Synaptics acquired Renesas SP Drivers Inc., a Japanese company specializing in chips that manage LCD displays.
 The acquisition enabled Synaptics to combine touch and display driver technologies into a single "TDDI" (Touch and Display Driver Integration) chip.

-In 2015, the company expanded into additional markets, including automotive, wearables and PC peripherals.
+In 2015, Synaptics expanded into additional markets, including automotive, wearables and PC peripherals.
 In July 2015, Synaptics announced a unique “match-in-sensor” fingerprint authenticator for laptops and other devices that authenticates the fingerprint within the chip.

-The company introduced its first optical-based fingerprint sensor in December 2016, which would allow the sensor to be placed under smartphones' glass displays rather than under a separate button.
+In 2016, Synaptics introduced its first optical-based fingerprint sensor, which would allow the sensor to be placed under smartphones' glass displays rather than under a separate button.
 After improving the technology, the company sent it into full production a year later.
-In January 2018, the Chinese company Vivo announced a smartphone featuring Synaptics' optical fingerprint sensor.
-This was the world’s first full-production smartphone with fingerprint authentication directly in the OLED display.

-In July 2017, Synaptics acquired Conexant Systems, an Amazon Alexa partner that creates voice and audio software and silicon products for smart homes.
+In 2017, Synaptics acquired Conexant Systems, an Amazon Alexa partner that creates voice and audio software and silicon products for smart homes.
 At the same time, Synaptics acquired Marvell Technology Group's Multimedia Solutions unit, which creates video and audio processing technology.
 The two acquisitions were intended to aid Synaptics' expansion into the Internet of things (IoT) market.

-In August 2019, the board of directors appointed Michael Hurlston as the new CEO.
+In 2018, the Chinese company Vivo announced a smartphone featuring Synaptics' optical fingerprint sensor.
+This was the world’s first full-production smartphone with fingerprint authentication directly in the OLED display.
+In 2019, the board of directors appointed Michael Hurlston as the new CEO.
 Under Hurlston's leadership the company focused on growing its IoT business, expanding from its focus on sensors on glass towards development of low-power sensors to IoT devices.

 2020–present: Acquisitions, investments in IoT and AI technology

 In July 2020, Synaptics acquired DisplayLink, the developer of software and semiconductors that connect visual devices to computers.
+Also, in July 2020, Synaptics acquired Broadcom's wireless IoT business assets and manufacturing rights.
 In December 2020, Synaptics and Eta Compute established a co-development partnership, with Synaptics investing in Eta's Series C funding.
 The partnership allows Synaptics to use Eta's Tensai Flow software, including its AI applications and neural network tools, while Eta gains access to Synaptics' ultra-low-power Katana Edge AI SoC.